 Introduction to the space research service

 The International Telecommunication Union (ITU) enables the worldwide improvement and rational use of telecommunication systems.
 The Radiocommunication Sector of the ITU (ITU-R) seeks to ensure rational, equitable, efficient, and economical use of the finite natural resources of the radio frequency spectrum and satellite orbits, and includes management of the space research service (SRS) as one of the science services.
 The space research service makes use of specific frequency allocations as documented in the ITU Radio Regulations (RR) (see Attachment 2).
 The use of the space research service allocations is further refined in the SA Series of the ITU-R Recommendations (Space applications and meteorology) (see Attachment 1), based on technical characteristics and operational procedures.
+Some examples of space exploration missions and their objectives are given in Attachment 3.
+The common objective of these missions is to observe, investigate, gather and return science data for humans to understand the universe around us.

 1.1 Space research – An overview